Normal subgroups in the Cremona group (long version): Hyperbolic spaces with constant negative curvature

 \section{Hyperbolic spaces with constant negative curvature}

 This section is devoted to the classical hyperbolic space $\Hyp^n$, where the dimension $n$ is allowed to be infinite.
-As we shall see, constant negative curvature, which is stronger than $\delta$-hyperbolicity, is a useful property to decide whether the axis $\axe(g)$ of an isometry is rigid.
+As we shall see, constant negative curvature, which is stronger than $\delta$-hyperbolicity, is a useful property to decide whether the axis $\axe(g)$ of a hyperbolic isometry is rigid.